 In winter it might be dark by now but during the summer you have at least another 5 hours of daylight.
 Use this time to get a taste of the “real” Glasgow – first discovering the area where Glasgow began and then exploring off the touristy path.

-One of the oldest buildings in Glasgow is Glasgow Cathedral, and initially the town was built around this area.
+One of the oldest buildings in Glasgow is Glasgow Cathedral, and initially, the town was built around this area.
 The city centre only moved to its current position during the 18th and 19th century.
 Behind it, the Necropolis cemetery offers great views back over the city and beautiful Victorian graves to marvel at.

 A bit further on lies Glasgow’s oldest park.
-Glasgow Green expands along the river Clyde and is a popular hang-out spots for the locals.
+Glasgow Green expands along the river Clyde and is a popular hang-out spot for the locals.
 In it, People’s Palace is a brilliant museum about the history of the people of Glasgow.
 The building is part museum, park greenhouse, which makes it a great bad weather activity in Glasgow.
 Like most Glasgow museums, it is free to enter.

 The best Pubs in Glasgow